-My next recommendation is to head down to LA Live which is right across from the Staple Center and has lots of restaurants as well as the Grammy Museum.
+My next recommendation is to head down to LA Live, which is right across from the Staple Center and has lots of restaurants as well as the Grammy Museum.
 If you’re a fan of music, then the Grammy Museum is a great place to explore.
-It talks about past winners, has instruments that you can play, microphones you can sing into and revolving exhibits on things like punk rock and famous guitars.
+It talks about past winners, has instruments that you can play, microphones you can sing into, and revolving exhibits on things like punk rock and famous guitars.
 Also, along the sidewalk, outside of the museum, there are big records in the ground, much like the stars on the Hollywood Walk of Fame, that talk about the different artists that won categories during each year of the Grammy’s.

 16. Smorgasborg LA

-If you’re in Los Angeles on a Sunday which is the only day of the week that this happens, head over to Smorgasburg.
+If you’re in Los Angeles on a Sunday, the only day of the week that this happens, head over to Smorgasburg.
 Smorgasburg is much like a food truck event where 30 or so restaurants all have little pop-up shops in this one big industrial area.
-You can walk all around and try thing ranging from fried chicken in a waffle cone, shrimp in a pineapple boat, acai bowls, tea, all sorts of crazy stuff.
+You can walk all around and try things ranging from fried chicken in a waffle cone, shrimp in a pineapple boat, acai bowls, tea, all sorts of crazy stuff.
 I recommend bringing your appetite and some money so that you can try a few different things.
 There’s also a shopping area down the middle that you can check out in between eating.

 17. Little Tokyo

 Little Tokyo is in the heart of downtown LA where Chinatown is a little bit north of the city center.
-This area has a unique mall full of all sorts of Japanese related items, has different restaurants that you can try, and it has one of my favorite places to in all of downtown Los Angeles which is Daikokuya, a ramen restaurant.
-Be sure to get there really early though, as Diakokuya is always busy, super small and you normally have to wait at least an hour.
+This area has a unique mall full of all sorts of Japanese related items, has different restaurants that you can try, and it has one of my favorite places in all of downtown Los Angeles which is Daikokuya, a ramen restaurant.
+Be sure to get there really early, though, as Diakokuya is always busy, super small, and you normally have to wait at least an hour.

 18. Cathedral of Our Lady of the Angels